geirolz/toolkit/docs/source/README.md

 [![GitHub license](https://img.shields.io/github/license/geirolz/toolkit)](https://github.com/geirolz/toolkit/blob/main/LICENSE)

 A small toolkit to build functional app with managed resources

+Please, drop a ⭐️ if you are interested in this project and you want to support it

+## Getting Started

+---

 ```sbt
 libraryDependencies += "com.github.geirolz" %% "toolkit" % "@VERSION@"